Gynaecomastia Surgery in Newcastle, Maitland & Hunter Valley Australia

 - Subcutaneous Mastectomy for “Puffy Gland”

-For patients with “puffy nipples” or mild to moderate gynaecomastia, a subcutaneous mastectomy can be performed to remove the glandular tissue beneath the nipple.
-This procedure is effective for patients with localized glandular enlargement without significant fat or excess skin.
-It helps to flatten the chest and restore a more masculine appearance. - Subcutaneous Mastectomy with VASER Liposuction for Larger Gynaecomastia
+- For patients with “puffy nipples” or mild to moderate gynaecomastia, a subcutaneous mastectomy can be performed to remove the glandular tissue beneath the nipple.
+This procedure is used for patients with localised glandular enlargement without significant fat or excess skin.
+It aims to create a flatter chest contour.

-For larger gynaecomastia involving both glandular tissue and excess fat, a combination of subcutaneous mastectomy and VASER liposuction is often the best approach.
-VASER liposuction uses ultrasonic energy to break down fat before it is suctioned out, allowing for precise removal of excess fat while minimizing tissue damage. - Subcutaneous Mastectomy with VASER Liposuction and Excision of Skin for Gynaecomastia with Saggy Breasts
+- For larger gynaecomastia involving both glandular tissue and excess fat, a combination of subcutaneous mastectomy and VASER liposuction may be used.
+VASER Suction-Assisted Lipectomy (Liposuction) uses ultrasonic energy to break down fat before it is suctioned out, allowing for targeted removal of excess fat while minimising trauma to surrounding tissues.

-In cases where there is sagging or excess skin in addition to excess breast tissue, subcutaneous mastectomy combined with VASER liposuction and skin excision may be necessary.
-This approach removes both the glandular tissue and excess fat, while also excising the redundant skin to tighten and reshape the chest. - Upper Body Lift (upper torsoplasty) for Significant Sagginess
+- In cases where there is loose or excess skin in addition to enlarged breast tissue, subcutaneous mastectomy combined with VASER Suction-Assisted Lipectomy (Liposuction) and skin excision may be recommended.
+This approach addresses glandular tissue, excess fat, and redundant skin to achieve a firmer and flatter chest contour.

-In cases of severe sagging or excessive skin, particularly after significant weight loss, an upper body lift may be required.
-This more extensive procedure addresses both the chest and surrounding areas, such as the back and sides, to remove excess skin and fat, restoring a more contoured and youthful appearance.
-An upper body lift is typically performed when there is significant skin laxity that cannot be corrected with subcutaneous mastectomy and liposuction alone.
+- In cases of severe skin laxity or excessive skin, particularly after significant weight loss, an upper body lift (Upper Torsoplasty) may be considered.
+This more extensive procedure addresses the chest and surrounding areas, such as the back and sides, by removing excess skin and fat and tightening the remaining tissue.
+An upper body lift (Upper Torsoplasty) is generally performed when skin laxity cannot be corrected with subcutaneous mastectomy and VASER Suction-Assisted Lipectomy (Liposuction) alone.

 Recovery After Gynaecomastia Surgery